PM Attends Namaz-e-Janaza Of Shaheed Captain Faraz Ilyas - UrduPoint

 Separately, on X account, the prime minister said that he was deeply saddened by the martyrdom of Pak Army personnel including a captain in a targeted attack in District Lakki Marwat.

-“The sacrifices of our brave soldiers and citizens are a debt on us that we must repay by relentlessly eliminating terrorism from our nation.
+“The sacrifices of our brave soldiers and citizens is a debt on us that we must repay by relentlessly eliminating terrorism from our nation.
 Heartfelt condolences to the bereaved families,” he further posted.

+The late captain was laid to rest with complete military honours.
+The prime minister offered Fateha at his grave and placed a flower wreath.

 Recent Stories